Players want a seat at the table as tennis ponders landscape change - ExBulletin

 This untapped potential underlines our belief in the need for continued player input and involvement.

-The PTPA, founded by Novak Djokovic and Vasek Pospisil, is a relatively new voice in a tennis world long ruled by a variety of sometimes cooperative, sometimes conflicting organizations.
+Founded in 2020 by Novak Djokovic and Vasek Pospisil, the PTPA is a relatively new voice in a tennis world long ruled by a variety of sometimes cooperative, sometimes conflicting organizations.

-The Grand Slams, the Australian Open, the French Open, Wimbledon and the US Open are the biggest tournaments and host their own shows, while the ATP runs the elite men's tour and the WTA the women's tour.
+The Grand Slams – the Australian Open, the French Open, Wimbledon and the US Open – are the biggest tournaments on the calendar and have their own shows, while the ATP runs the elite men's tour and the WTA the women's tour.

-The International Tennis Federation oversees the entire game and looks after the junior tours, the Olympic competition, the Davis Cup and the Billie Jean King Cup.
+The International Tennis Federation (ITF) oversees the entire game and looks after the junior tours, Olympic competition and the Davis and Billie Jean King Cups.
+The COVID pandemic, which caused major disruption at the top end of the game and cost stakeholders hundreds of millions of dollars, was a catalyst for conversations about streamlining the governance structure.

-The Covid-19 pandemic, which caused major disruption at the top end of the game and cost stakeholders hundreds of millions of dollars, was a catalyst for conversations about streamlining the governance structure.
+Another driver of change is the Saudi Arabian Public Investment Fund (PIF), which manages more than $700 billion in assets and has already changed the landscape in sports such as golf and football.

-Another driver of change is the Saudi sovereign Public Investment Fund (PIF), which manages more than $700 billion in assets and has already changed the landscape in sports such as golf and football.
+The PIF is already in the ATP world rankings and will be working together on a number of high-profile tournaments from this season onwards.

-The PIF is already ranked in the ATP world rankings and collaborates on a number of high-profile tournaments.
+Lew Sherr, head of the United States Tennis Association, which runs the US Open, last week made public the blueprint for the future drawn up by the organizers of the four majors.

-Lew Sherr, head of the United States Tennis Association, which runs the US Open, last week made public the blueprint for the future drawn up by the organizers of the four Slams.
+Tennis is an attractive sport, but … commercially it is underperforming, Sherr said in an interview with Sports Illustrated.

-There are just too many tournaments that are not viable… Ten events account for 80 percent of all economics.
-Four of those are the Grand Slams plus six others, he said.
+There are just too many tournaments that are not viable… Ten events account for 80% of all economics.
+Four of them are the Grand Slams plus six others.

-If we can step in and try to address the structural issues facing the sport, perhaps a new opportunity will emerge.
+Sherr said the new model, which would relegate about 125 current ATP and WTA events to a lower level, could generate an additional $1 billion in annual revenue for the game.

-Sherr said the new model, which would downgrade about 125 current ATP and WTA events, could generate an additional $1 billion in annual revenue for the game.
+Recent media reports suggest that the Saudi PIF has offered the same amount for each of the ATP and WTA tours.

 The timing of the Premier Tour proposal is seen by some as a response to the PIF's ambition to own and run an elite Masters tournament, possibly before the year's Grand Slam in Melbourne.